vl4ds/Documentation/device-type-developers-guide/tiles-metadata.rst

 The following algorithm is used to determine which state to display, when there are multiple states:

 #.
 If a state is defined for the attribute's current value, it will render that.
 #.
 If no state exists for the attribute value, it will render a state that has specified ``defaultState: true``.
-Use this in place of the "default" state name that you may see in some device-type handlers.
+Use this in place of the "default" state name that you may see in some device handlers.
 #.
 If no state matches the above rules, it will render the first state declaration.

 State Parameters